evgeni/powerdyn/README.md

 -------------
 Edit `powerdyn.conf` and adjust the domain and database credentials to match your environment.

+`domain` can have the special value `auto` (or be absent) to trigger autodetection of the domain.
+Autodetection is implemented as stripping the first part of the FQDN passed as hostname.

 Usage
 -----
 Add the following to the `~/.ssh/authorized_keys` of the user: